Hotel d'Inghilterra

 The Review

 The pleasure of Hotel d'Inghilterra is the address.
-Via Bocca di Leone is a quiet lateral off Via Condotti — Rome's most concentrated fashion street, with the Bulgari, Hermès and Fendi flagships fifty metres from the hotel's door — and the property's eighty-eight rooms occupy a sixteenth-century palazzo whose bones were preserved through the 2023 restoration rather than overwritten by it.
-The marble of the entrance hall is original.
-The high ceilings are original.
-The frescoed motifs in the suites are original.
-What's new is the layering on top — modern lighting, contemporary fabrics, Eastern-influenced spa treatments, the Terrazza Romana cocktail bar opened above the building in 2024.
+Via Bocca di Leone is a quiet lateral off Via Condotti — Rome's most concentrated fashion street, the flagships a few doors from the hotel — and the palazzo behind the discreet facade has been a hotel longer than any other in the Tridente.
+The recent restoration treated the building gently: the entrance marble is original, the ceilings are high and original, the frescoed motifs in the suites are the building's own.
+What is new sits lightly on top — contemporary fabrics and lighting, the Spa Suite below, the Terrazza Romana cocktail bar opened above in 2024.

 Icon of Here for You